William Sidney, 1st Viscount De L'Isle

 William Philip Sidney, 1st Viscount De L'Isle (23 May 1909 – 5 April 1991), known as Lord De L'Isle and Dudley between 1945 and 1956, was a British Army officer, politician and Victoria Cross recipient who served as the 15th governor-general of Australia, in office from 1961 to 1965.
 He was the last non-Australian to hold the position and the last British national to be appointed Governor-General of any Commonwealth realm.

 Sidney was born into an aristocratic family and attended Eton College before going on to Magdalene College, Cambridge.
 He became a chartered accountant, but also joined the Territorial Army.
 During the Second World War, Sidney served with the Grenadier Guards in France and Italy; he was awarded the Victoria Cross in 1944 for his actions in the Battle of Anzio.
 He was elected to the House of Commons later that year, as a member of the Conservative Party.

 In 1945, Sidney succeeded his father as Baron De L'Isle and Dudley, consequently being elevated to the House of Lords.
 He served as Secretary of State for Air from 1951 to 1955, under Winston Churchill, and was raised to the viscountcy in 1956.
 Lord De L'Isle became governor-general in 1961 on the recommendation of Robert Menzies, the Prime Minister of Australia.
 He served for just under four years with little controversy; as well as being the last British governor-general of Australia, he was also the last to wear the traditional vice-regal uniform.

-Early life
+Early life and education

-Sidney was the younger of two children, and the only son, of William Sidney, 5th Baron De L'Isle and Dudley (19 August 1859 – 18 June 1945), and his wife, Winifred Agneta Yorke Bevan (died 11 February 1959).
+William Philip Sidney was the younger of two children, and the only son, of William Sidney, 5th Baron De L'Isle and Dudley (19 August 1859 – 18 June 1945), and his wife, Winifred Agneta Yorke Bevan (died 11 February 1959).
 He was a descendant of William IV by his mistress Dorothea Jordan.

-He was educated at Eton College and Magdalene College, Cambridge, and became a chartered accountant.
-In 1929 he joined the Grenadier Guards Reserve of Officers.
+He was educated at Eton College and Magdalene College, Cambridge.
+After leaving university he first became a chartered accountant, before joining the Grenadier Guards Supplementary Reserve of Officers in 1929.